LandonTClipp/LandonTClipp.github.io/docs/sysadmin/timekeeping.md

 ![](https://media.fs.com/images/community/erp/rsMQn_1tYnh6.jpg)

 Precision Time Protocol is a much more accurate form of network timekeeping, capable of reaching nanosecond and sometimes sub-nanosecond precision.
 It is typically driven off of GPS signals into a datacenter and replicated through a series of boundary clocks.
 By default it uses multicast routing.
-Managing PTP is more complex due to the requirement of specialized hardware timestamping.
+Managing PTP is a more complex protocol.
+It can be used with either software or hardware timestamping.

 The PTP protocol uses a multi-step, two-way message exchange that allows clocks to account for network latency.